sagarjha07/pizzalo/README.md

-# pizzalo
+# Pizzalo
-A Realtime pizza order tracker app using NodeJs, Express and MongoDB.
+## A Realtime pizza order tracker app using NodeJs, Express and MongoDB.